atomisthq/docs/docs/developer/inspect.md

 ### Create an inspection function

-The CodeInspection is a function from a project (and optionally, inspection parameters) to an inspection result.
-The Project is an Atomist abstraction over a repository directory and the files inside it.
-Your inspection can call functions on the Project to determine the result.
+The [CodeInspection][apidoc-codeinspection] is a function from a project (and optionally, inspection parameters) to an inspection result.
+Your inspection can call functions on the [`Project`](project.md) to determine the result.

+[apidoc-codeinspection]:https://atomist.github.io/sdm/modules/_lib_api_registration_codeinspectionregistration_.html#codeinspection (API Doc for CodeInspection)

 For instance, this one gathers all the file paths where the content is over 1000 lines: